La familia del barrio: Streaming

 In January 2015, the series began streaming on Netflix with only the first season airing.
 However, in 2016 the series was removed from the streaming service for unknown reasons.

 As of September 2020, the series is available on Pluto TV, both live and on demand.

+Film

+A feature film based on the series under the title La familia del barrio: La película premiered on June 27, 2024, on Vix+.